Menu

 LEARNING OBJECTIVES: After attending this workshop, participants will be able to:

-This program is applied for NASW-Michigan Chapter for 3.0 continuing education hours.
+This program has been submitted for approved by NASW-Michigan Chapter for 3.0 continuing education hours.

 Trainings are not recorded.